Energy efficiency in mechanical refrigeration systems for the meat industry

 Multiple conveyor tunnel freezer

-An automatic system would normally employ a continuous freezer in which packages are transported through a -30°C atmosphere of high-velocity air on a conveyor.
-This system requires that the packages be put in a master carton before storing in the - 2°C holding room.
-It is not as versatile as the tunnel freezer as all sizes of packages is in the freezer for the same time.
-Although this system eliminates some labor, it's the capital cost is approximately double that of the tunnel freezer.
+An automatic system typically employs a continuous freezer in which packages are transported through a -30 °C atmosphere of high-velocity air on a conveyor.
+This system requires that the packages be put in a master carton before storing in the -2 °C holding room.
+It is not as versatile as the tunnel freezer, as all sizes of packages are in the freezer at the same time.
+Although this system eliminates some labor, its capital cost is approximately double that of the tunnel freezer.

-Some processors try to use blast freezers to produce chill pack.
-This is usually unsuccessful because it is most difficult to control the time that the product is in the freezer, thus some of the product is frozen and some is not properly chilled.
+Some processors try to use blast freezers to produce chill packs.
+This is usually unsuccessful because it is most difficult to control the time that the product is in the freezer; thus, some of the product is frozen, and some is not properly chilled.
 Good chill pack products require precise control.
 The alternative to a chill pack product could be a frozen product.
 Let us compare the energy costs of each approach.

-The red meat industry has for many years been geared to the distribution of an approximately 1.7 degre eC product either in carcass form or boxed.
+For many years, the red meat industry has been geared toward the distribution of an approximately 1.7 degrees EC product, either in carcass form or boxed.

-Most recent studies regarding hot boned beef indicate some interesting savings in energy costs.
+Most recent studies regarding hot-boned beef indicate some interesting savings in energy costs.
 By eliminating the bones, excess fat, etc., the heat removal is reduced by 32% over intact sides of beef.
-There are other factors affecting the energy requirements and total savings using this system.
+Other factors affect the energy requirements and total savings using this system.

-Assume that the hot-boned beef is vacuum packaged in portions of similar size and weight, and boxed.
+Assume that the hot-boned beef is vacuum packaged in portions of similar size and weight and boxed.
 Quick chilling in an automated carton freezing system (Fig. 3) would have advantages.
-It would minimize shrink, and the product could be chilled within eight to ten hours to -1.7 degree C equilibrated, assuming that air temperatures from -29 degrees C to -32 degrees C were used.
+It would minimize shrink, and the product could be chilled within eight to ten hours to -1.7 degrees C equilibrated, assuming air temperatures from -29 to -32 degrees C were used.

-According to data published in the ASHRAE Data Book, conventional beef chill operations have net weight losses from 0.7% to 1% in the chill room, and holding room losses from 0.6% to 1 % for a 48 hour holding period, ie a total of from 1.3% to 2%.
-This type of shrink should be practically eliminated with the hot bone and quick chill system.
+According to data published in the ASHRAE Data Book, conventional beef chill operations have net weight losses from 0.7% to 1% in the chill room and holding room losses from 0.6% to 1% for a 48-hour holding period, i.e., a total of from 1.3% to 2%.
+The hot bone and quick chill system should practically eliminate this type of shrink.

-It is suggested that the product should be chilled to approximately -1 to -3 degree C and remove some 1/3 of the latent heat.
-The product should then be maintained at -1 to -3 degree C during the distribution cycle.
-Little change would be required as most trucks and stores could be operated in this range if they presently operate at 0.5 to 2 degree C.
+It is suggested that the product be chilled to approximately -1 to -3 degrees C and removed some 1/3 of the latent heat.
+The product should then be maintained at -1 to -3 degrees C during the distribution cycle.
+Little change would be required, as most trucks and stores could be operated in this range if they presently operate at 0.5 to 2 degrees C.

-Most red meats take 20 to 25 days from the kill floor to the customer.
-Its shelf life is 2.5 times longer at 0.5 degree C than at 4.5degree C. Using a chill pack system the shelf life should be many times better and the product could be delivered at least two to three days sooner due to the shortened chill time.
+Most red meats take 20 to 25 days to get to the customer from the kill floor.
+Its shelf life is 2.5 times longer at 0.5 degrees C than at 4.5 degrees C. Using a chill pack system, the shelf life should be many times better.
+Due to the shortened chill time, the product could be delivered at least two to three days sooner.

 Fig. 3 Carton freezer